 Food and Drinks

-Everyone is invited to bring picnic baskets or other food, along with blankets, lawn chairs and small tables.
+Everyone is invited to bring picnic baskets or other food, along with blankets, lawn chairs, and small tables.
+You can also buy snacks or dinner and drinks from assorted food trucks at the concert.
 Dogs on leashes are also welcome.
 Alcoholic beverages are permitted, but glass bottles are not allowed.
-Seating on the front lawn is available on a first-come, first-served basis.
-Bathrooms are available inside the museum on all three floors.
+Seating on the front lawn is available on a first-come, first served basis.
+Restrooms are available inside the museum on all three floors.

 For the Kids